dogweather/forkful/content/en/arduino/html-and-the-web/parsing-html.md

   \ the\u2026"
 lastmod: '2024-03-13T22:45:00.320102-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML in Arduino projects is about extracting information from web\
+summary: Parsing HTML in Arduino projects is about extracting information from web pages.
-  \ pages.
-Programmers do this to enable their Arduino devices to interact with the\u2026"
 title: Parsing HTML
 weight: 43
 ---